Best Shampoo for Colored Hair (2026 Guide)

 3) Redken Color Extend Magnetics Shampoo — Best Budget/Lightweight

-Who it’s for: Fine–medium hair that flattens easily or gets oily at the root but still needs color protection.
+Who it’s for: Fine-to-medium hair that gets flat easily or gets oily at the roots but still needs color protection.

 Pros